Bulimia nervosa: Related disorders

 People with bulimia are at a higher risk to have an affective disorder, such as depression or general anxiety disorder.
 One study found 70% had depression at some time in their lives (as opposed to 26% for adult females in the general population), rising to 88% for all affective disorders combined.
 Another study in the Journal of Affective Disorders found that of the population of patients that were diagnosed with an eating disorder according to the DSM-V guidelines about 27% also suffered from bipolar disorder.
 Within this article, the majority of the patients were diagnosed with bulimia nervosa, the second most common condition reported was binge-eating disorder.
 Some individuals with anorexia nervosa exhibit episodes of bulimic tendencies through purging (either through self-induced vomiting or laxatives) as a way to quickly remove food in their system.
 There may be an increased risk for diabetes mellitus type 2.
 Bulimia also has negative effects on a person's teeth due to the acid passed through the mouth from frequent vomiting causing acid erosion, mainly on the posterior dental surface.

 Research has shown that there is a relationship between bulimia and narcissism.
 According to a study by the Australian National University, eating disorders are more susceptible among vulnerable narcissists.
 This can be caused by a childhood in which inner feelings and thoughts were minimized by parents, leading to "a high focus on receiving validation from others to maintain a positive sense of self".

-The medical journal Borderline Personality Disorder and Emotion Dysregulation notes that a "substantial rate of patients with bulimia nervosa" also have Borderline personality disorder.
+The medical journal Borderline Personality Disorder and Emotion Dysregulation notes that a "substantial rate of patients with bulimia nervosa" also have borderline personality disorder.

 A study by the Psychopharmacology Research Program of the University of Cincinnati College of Medicine "leaves little doubt that bipolar and eating disorders—particularly bulimia nervosa and bipolar II disorder—are related."
 The research shows that most clinical studies indicate that patients with bipolar disorder have higher rates of eating disorders, and vice versa.
 There is overlap in phenomenology, course, comorbidity, family history, and pharmacologic treatment response of these disorders.
 This is especially true of "eating dysregulation, mood dysregulation, impulsivity and compulsivity, craving for activity and/or exercise."

 Studies have shown a relationship between bulimia's effect on metabolic rate and caloric intake with thyroid dysfunction.

+Scientific research has shown that people suffering from bulimia have decreased volumes of brain matter, and that the abnormalities are reversible after long-term recovery.